Effects of domestic violence on children: Effects on infants and toddlers

 Children exposed to domestic violence at infancy often experience an inability to bond and form secure attachments, often resulting in intensified startled reactions and an inhibited sense of exploration and play.

 Children may portray a wide range of reactions to the exposure of domestic violence in their home.
 The preschool and kindergarten child does not understand the meaning of the abuse and may believe they did something wrong, this self-blame may cause the child feelings of guilt, worry, and anxiety.
 Younger children do not have the ability to express their feelings verbally and these emotions can cause behavioral problems.
 They may become withdrawn, non-verbal, and have regressed behaviors such as clinging and whining.
 Other common behaviors for a child being a victim of domestic violence are eating and sleeping difficulty, and concentration problems.

 Preschoolers living with violence internalize the learned gender roles associated with victimization, for instance seeing males as perpetrators and females as victims.
 This symptom presents itself as the preschooler imitating learned behaviors of intimidation and abuse.
 The preschooler may present with aggressive behavior, lashing out, defensive behavior, or extreme separation anxiety from the primary caregiver.

-Statistics show that a child who witnesses violence between their parents or guardians is more likely to carry on violent behaviors in their own adult lives.
+Statistics show that a child who is exposed to violence between their parents or guardians is more likely to carry on violent behaviors in their own adult lives.
 "Even when child witnesses do not suffer physical injury, the emotional consequences of viewing or hearing violent acts are severe and long-lasting.
 In fact, children who witness violence often experience many of the same symptoms and lasting effects as children who are victims of violence themselves, including [PTSD]."
 Also in the article Breaking the Cycle of Violence, "it is clearly in the best interest of the child and criminal justice system to handle child victims and witnesses in the most effective and sensitive manner possible.
 A number of studies have found the following: reducing the number of interviews of children can minimize psychological harm to child victims (Tedesco & Schnell, 1987); testifying is not necessarily harmful to children if adequate preparation is conducted (Goodman et al., 1992; Oates et al., 1995; Whitcomb, Goodman, Runyon, and Hoak, 1994); and, having a trusted person help the child prepare for court and be with the child when he or she testified reduced the anxiety of the child (Henry, 1997).